scopplestone/testing/docs/userguide/features-and-models/particle-initialization-and-emission.md

+(sec:particle-initialization-and-emission)=
-## Particle Initialization & Emission
+# Particle Initialization & Emission

 The following section gives an overview of the available options regarding the definition of species and particle initialization and emission.
 Simulation particles can be inserted initially within the computational domain and/or emitted at every time step.
 First of all, the number of species is defined by